darrylcousins/django-autocomplete/README.rst

 Each of the widgets need to be aware of the model they are searching.
 Thus they have access to the ``autocomplete`` attribute of the model.
-The example form `:class.forms.SearchForm` provides and example of setting up a form to be model aware.
+The example form :class:`projects.forms.SearchForm` provides and example of setting up a form to be model aware.
 It closely follows the django ModelForm to do so.

 .. _bootstrapped3: <https://github.com/darrylcousins/django-admin-bootstrapped3>